Fonseca, La Guajira: History

-The area of Fonseca was inhabited by different indigenous groups; Chimila, Tupe, Wayuu, Cariachile people and Motilon.
+The area of Fonseca has been inhabited by different indigenous groups including Chimila, Tupe, Wayuu, Cariachile people and Motilon.

-There are two hypotheses about the foundation of Fonseca.
-One describes that by the year 1750 Catalan colonizer Agustín Fonseca and Italian José Agustín Parodi founded the village.
+The date of Fonseca's original founding is uncertain, and there are two hypotheses about the foundation of Fonseca.
+One suggests that it was the Catalan colonizer Agustín Fonseca and, and the other, that it was the Italian José Agustín Parodi.

-Agustín Fonseca was the leader of a group of adventurers who settled by the Ranchería river, but in a rainy season the river flooded the area bringing diseases.
-They moved to a dryer place on what is supposedly the present-day main plaza of Fonseca.
+Agustín Fonseca was the leader of a group of adventurers who settled by the Ranchería river, until a rainy season lead to the river flooding the area and bringing diseases.
+They then moved to a dryer location, on what is supposedly the present-day main plaza of Fonseca.

 José Agustín Parodi was a captain of the Spanish Crown and arrived by orders of the Spanish monarchy.

-In 1773 the settlement of Fonseca was registered as jurisdiction of the Province of Santa Marta, only until 1967 La Guajira separated of Magdalena Department.
-On June 13, 1829 Fonseca became a municipality of the Intendencia of La Guajira by Decree 1954.
-Fonseca became a municipality of the Department of La Guajira in 1954.
+In 1773, Fonseca was registered as a jurisdiction of Santa Marta.
+On June 13, 1829, Decree 1954 established Fonseca as a municipality of the Intendencia of La Guajira.
+In 1954, La Guajira was re-established as an Intendencia and, in 1964, La Guajira separated from Magdalena and became its own Department.

 Colombian armed conflict

-Since the 1970s Barrancas has been influenced by the Colombian armed conflict because of its strategic location between the Sierra Nevada de Santa Marta, the Serranía del Perijá mountain ranges and the border with Venezuela.
-The Revolutionary Armed Forces of Colombia (FARC) through its Caribbean Bloc's 59th, 19th and 41st fronts and the National Liberation Army (ELN) guerrilla Gustavo Palmesano Front have practiced selective assassinations, kidnappings, extortions, forcedly recruitments, town sieges, arms and illegal drugs trafficking among others against the Colombian government and the civilian population.
+Since the 1970s, Barrancas has been influenced by the Colombian armed conflict because of its strategic location between the Sierra Nevada de Santa Marta, the Serranía del Perijá mountain ranges and the border with Venezuela.
+The Revolutionary Armed Forces of Colombia (FARC), through its Caribbean Bloc's 59th, 19th and 41st fronts, and the National Liberation Army (ELN) guerrilla Gustavo Palmesano Front have practiced selective assassinations, kidnappings, extortions, forcedly recruitments, town sieges, arms and illegal drugs trafficking among others against the Colombian government and the civilian population.

 The United Self-Defense Forces of Colombia (AUC) appeared in the area in the early 2000s led by alias Jorge 40.
-After a violent presence in the area but also dissipating the guerrillas presence, the AUC demobilized in 2006.
+After a violent presence in the area, but also dissipating the guerrilla presence, the AUC demobilized in 2006.

 Politics

 Administrative divisions

-The municipality seat of Fonseca has some 32 neighborhoods mostly houses.
-The municipality also has three corregimientos; Conejo, El Hatico and Sitio Nuevo.
-Eight police inspections: Bangañitas, El Confuso, Los Altos, Sabaneta, Los Pondores, Cardonal, Trigo and Cañaboba.
-Some twenty veredas: El Porvenir, El Potrero, Jaguey, Puyalito, El Puy, Potrerito, Los Toquitos, Hatico Viejo, La Yaya, San Agustín, Puerto López, Las Bendiciones, Las Marimondas, Las Colonias, La Villa, Guamachal, Mamarongo, El Chorro and Mamonal. la mana, la union, arroyo hondo, sabana el medio san agustin, el puy, el toco, los toquitos.
+Fonseca comprises three corregimientos: Conejo, El Hatico and Sitio Nuevo.
+It also has eight Inspecciones de Policía: Bangañitas, El Confuso, Los Altos, Sabaneta, Los Pondores, Cardonal, Trigo and Cañaboba.
+There are twenty veredas: El Porvenir, El Potrero, Jaguey, Puyalito, El Puy, Potrerito, Los Toquitos, Hatico Viejo, La Yaya, San Agustín, Puerto López, Las Bendiciones, Las Marimondas, Las Colonias, La Villa, Guamachal, Mamarongo, El Chorro and Mamonal.

+It has 32 urban neighborhoods, and several rural communities including La Mana, La Union, Arroyo Hondo, Sabana el Medio San Agustin, El Puy, El Toco, Los Roquitos and others.
 There is one indigenous reserve called Resguardo Indígena de Mayabangloma.